DanielKoirala/DataMiningProject/README.md

 # DataMiningProject

 Need to have python and pip installed.
 I'd recommend directory structure as DataMining-> DataMiningProject.
-Set up venv under the DataMining directory not the DataMiningProject directory so it doesn't include the files on the repo.
+Set up venv under the DataMining directory not the DataMiningProject directory <br>
+so it doesn't include the files on the repo.

 Set-up venv: